Cazwell – The openly gay US rapper with no selfie control

 I just can’t get enough of this cheeky, sex positive, gay rapper!
 Feeling inspired by his lyrical suggestion to take my Truvada with a Piña Colada, I’m PrEP’D to get down with Cazwell’s dirty little discography.

-Rap.
-It’s not a music genre notorious for being sympathetic towards the plight of the LGBTIQ community.
-With mainstream artists like Eminem having a long history of being hauled through the pink papers accused of homophobic slurs, you might be forgiven for assuming openly gay rappers simply don’t exist.
-While this patch of the music industry isn’t necessarily known for cultivating and nurturing queer artistry, there are a talented few who have flourished nonetheless.
+Rap… It’s not a music genre notorious for being sympathetic towards the plight of LGBTQ communities.
+With mainstream artists like Eminem having a long history of being hauled through the pink papers with accusations of homophobic slurs, it’s easy to see why.
+While this patch of the music industry isn’t generally known for nurturing queer artistry, there are a talented few who have flourished nonetheless.

 “Lick it up quick before it melts on the floor” – from Ice Cream Truck

 Yet with a back catalogue spanning a decade, more records in the top 50 US dance charts than you can count on one hand, and over a million views on YouTube within the first week of releasing his hit single Ice Cream Truck… may I introduce you to Cazwell.

 Three studio albums under his belt later, Cazwell has come a long way from the low budget ironic underground classic he claims is Courtney Love’s personal favourite, I Seen Beyoncé at Burger King..